donut-party/system/README.md

 components and _signal handlers_ that specify behavior.

 Here's an example system that defines a `:printer` component and a `:stack` component.
-When the system receives the `:start` signal, the `:printer` pops an item off the `:stack` and prints it once a second:
+When the system receives the `:donut.system/start` signal, the `:printer` pops an item off the `:stack` and prints it once a second:

 ``` clojure